erin4000/pythagoras/README.md

 # Efficient ordered generation of primitive Pythagorean triples

-Time-efficient generation of primitive pythagorean triples in ascending order.
+Efficient generation of primitive pythagorean triples in ascending order.

 A **Pythagorean triple** is a triple of positive integers (a,b,c) such that a² + b² = c².
 A **primitive** Pythagorean triple is a triple such that (a,b,c) have no common factor between them (i.e. are coprime).